Welcome

 • Be 18 years of age

-• Have a high school diploma or GED minimum (some exceptions approved directly by OEI in exceptional cases)
+• Have a high school diploma or GED minimum (some exceptions approved directly by The Equity and Inclusion Division in exceptional cases)

 • Have proof of English proficiency and target language proficiency